Home

 During World War II, Ruth served as a junior mechanic at Fort Indiantown Gap.

-Ruth lived in Hawaii circa 1969, and resided for more than two decades in Ocean View, VA.
-She enjoyed traveling.
+Ruth survived her husband by a quarter of a century.
+For more than two decades, she made her dwelling-place in Ocean View, VA and enjoyed traveling.
 In 2010-2012, she made her home in Clare Bridge, VA.

 Ruth passed away on Feb.
 16, 2012, the last of her siblings.
 She was survived by 13 grandchildren, 18 great-grandchildren and four great-great grandchildren.
+An obituary in the Norfolk Virginian-Pilot cited the scripture verse Proverbs 31:29: "Many women have done excellently but you surpass them all."

 Will and Hattie's adult children, 1956

-~ Daughter Elizabeth (Miner) Mansell ~
+~ Daughter Elizabeth Florence (Miner) Mansell ~

-Daughter Elizabeth Miner (1915-1994) was born in 1915.
+Daughter Elizabeth Florence Miner (1915-1994) was born in 1915.

 Copyright © 2002-2005, 2011-2012, 2014, 2020 Mark A. Miner and Craig Adams